Synergex/SqlReplication/README.md

 ## Preparing the Database

 The code in this example is configured for use with a local default instance of a recent version of Microsoft SQL Server (Express edition is OK) that is configured to accept Windows authentication.
-The only database preparation that is necessary is to create an empty database named "SqlReplicationUniqueKey".
+The only database preparation that is necessary is to create an empty database named "SqlReplicationIoHooks".

 If your SQL Server database is not local, or does not accept Windows authentication, you will need to change the value of the REPLICATOR_DATABASE environment variable that is defined in the project properties of the application.vpj project.
 Refer to the section on configuring connect strings in the Synergy/DE SQL Connection API manual for more details.